Our solicitors are experts in medical negligence [or clinical negligence as it is also known] claims.

 Sometimes delays can be positive however – cases can sometimes take longer if it’s important to see how your condition progresses – it would be entirely wrong for us to try to settle a claim if there was a chance that your condition would worsen or fail to respond to treatment, which could, in turn, mean a higher level of damages.
 Also, your case will take longer if it goes to trial – though fortunately the vast majority of cases are settled without the need for a full court hearing.
 Depending on the complexity of cases bought before the court, your case could take up to 3 or four years, no matter how quickly we work.

-Whatever the circumstances of the case, our experienced medical negligence solicitors will do their best to get the right result for you – and a swift is possible – but if you’re going to make a claim for medical negligence, be warned that it won’t be a quick process.
+Whatever the circumstances of the case, our experienced medical negligence claims solicitors will do their best to get the right result for you.
+But if you’re going to make a claim for medical negligence, be warned that it won’t be a quick process.

 What is a pain diary and should I keep one?